Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so parameters are already well-documented.
-The description provides an example but does not add significant meaning beyond the schema.
+Schema description coverage is 100%, so the schema already documents all parameters.
+The description adds an example that illustrates usage but does not provide significant new semantic meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.